cea-lilas/SMART/docs/source/usage.rst

 Catalog loading
 ###############

 You can load a galaxy catalogue from a FITS file using the `ShearCatalog` class.
-The catalogue is expected to contain columns for right ascension, declination, shear components (gamma1, gamma2), and weight.
-You need to specify the column names in the order they appear in the catalogue.
+The catalogue is expected to contain columns for right ascension, declination, shear components (gamma1, gamma2), weight and optionally the redshift.
+You need to specify this exact order: RA, DEC, gamma1, gamma2, weight, and optionally redshift, independently of the column order in the catalogue.

 .. code-block:: python